TrellixVulnTeam/hither_U4DF/doc/devel.md

 TODO: explain about the kachery storage directory.

+## Create .env file

+Create an empty environment file at: `.devcontainer/.env`.

+TODO: explain about this

 ## Environment variables

 Set the following environment variables in your `~/.bashrc` or `~/.bash_profile`.
 Note that if any of these change, you may need to logout and log back in again [more details needed].